 The Jazz and the Precision bass have both had huge success, often being the choice of the professional bass player they have been seen in pretty much every style of music.

 These days the Precision and Jazz bass come in any kind of variation you could think of.

-Passive or active, 24 frets, five string and off course any kind of finish, ‘reliced’ or not can be had.
+Passive or active, 24 frets, five or four strings.
+And off course, in any kind of finish, as a relic version or not, can be had.

 Fender signature series

 As Fender always has been developed with guitar players there is a huge range of signature series guitars available.